Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/tutorial/getting_started.md

 ## Child Particle Systems (Advanced)

 Child particle systems are very much optional and not needed for many particle system, we still cover it here with a simple example so that you get a rough idea of what they allow you to do.
 Child particle systems allow you to attach additional particle systems to your individual particles.
-You can choose between four types:

-* **Static:** The child particle system will be statically spawned at the particle system origin.
-* **Event follow:** The child particle system will follow individual particles.
-* **Event spawn:** The child particle system is spawned alongside particles.
-* **Event death:** The child particle system is spawned when a particle reaches the end of its lifetime.

-In this tutorial, we will exemplify this using the **Event death** type, meaning we want to spawn a new particle system whenever a particle fades away.
+In this tutorial, we will exemplify this using the **Event death** child particle system type, meaning we want to spawn a new particle system whenever a particle fades away.
 In our case, we want to create a very simple explosion, though child particle systems can be as complex as their parents.
 You can also use multiple child particle systems for more advanced visual effects.

+For a full list of all child particle system options, take a look at the reference guide for the [Child Particle System](/en/scene/particles/component/children.html) component.

 The following video shows all the steps that will be described next.
 We recommend watching the video and reading the description to get an understanding of what is being done.